User Authentication with APS (3-Legged)

 Run MCP: List Servers → Restart in the Command Palette.
 Then open Copilot Chat in Agent mode and ask:

-Use `#get_user_info` to show my Autodesk profile.Copilot calls get_user_info on aps-server.js directly, which fetches the Autodesk /userinfo endpoint with the stored user token.
+Use `#get_user_info` to show my Autodesk profile.Copilot calls get_user_info on the APS server directly, which fetches the Autodesk /userinfo endpoint with the stored user token.

 Expected output: